acityinohio/blockcy-slate/source/index.html.md

 Welcome to [BlockCypher's](http://www.blockcypher.com/) API documentation!
 BlockCypher is a simple, mostly RESTful JSON API for interacting with blockchains, accessed over HTTP or HTTPS from the [api.blockcypher.com](https://api.blockcypher.com/v1/btc/main) domain.
 Currently, BlockCypher supports Bitcoin, Ethereum, Litecoin, Dogecoin, Bitcoin Testnet3, and BlockCypher's Test Chain (more about BlockCypher's Test Chain [below](#testing)).

 <aside class="notice">
-We just released <strong>our beta Ethereum API!</strong> While it's very similar to the API here, it's different enough to necessitate its own documentation; you can find those docs here: <a href="https://www.blockcypher.com/dev/ethereum/">https://www.blockcypher.com/dev/ethereum/</a>
+While <strong>our Ethereum API</strong> is very similar to the API here, it's different enough to necessitate its own documentation; you can find those docs here: <a href="https://www.blockcypher.com/dev/ethereum/">https://www.blockcypher.com/dev/ethereum/</a>.
 </aside>

 BlockCypher's API provides a superset of the endpoints you'd find in reference implementations, in addition to some special features that make BlockCypher uniquely powerful, like our unconfirmed transaction [Confidence Factor](#confidence-factor), dependable WebHook or WebSockets-based [Events](#events-and-hooks), [On-Chain Microtransactions](#microtransaction-api), and [Payment Forwarding](#payment-forwarding).